 Advance fares (called “Promo”) are available from 27,60€ in 2nd class and 37,60€ in a 4-bed sleeper on the route from Irun to Lisbon.
 On the train from Madrid, tickets in 2nd class are available from 24,20€ and 33,60€ in a 4-bed sleeper.

-Connection from/to France: tickets from Paris to Irun (departure of the night train to Lisbon) and Hendaye (arrival of the night train from Lisbon) to Paris are available via Trainline.
+Connection from/to France: tickets from Paris to Hendaye and return are available via Trainline.

 Full fare prices are as follows.
 Discounts are available for return journeys, for Youths (until 25 years), Seniors (from 60 years) and children (4 to 12 years).